-One's choice of a major, or minor, is not likely to be based solely on considerations of potential earnings or the prospect of landing a spot in law school.
+One's choice of a major is not likely to be based solely on considerations of potential earnings or the prospect of landing a spot in law school.
 You will also consider your interests and abilities in making a decision about whether to pursue further study in economics.
 And, of course, you will consider the expected benefits of alternative courses of study.
 What is your opportunity cost of pursuing study of economics?
 Does studying more economics serve your interests and will doing so maximize your satisfaction level?
 These considerations may be on your mind as you begin to study economics at the college level and obviously students will make many different choices.
-But, should you decide to pursue a major or minor in economics, you should know that a background in this field is likely to serve you well in a wide range of careers.
+But, should you decide to pursue a major in economics, you should know that a background in this field is likely to serve you well.